-The above paragraphs provide a brief review of the perturbations to the polar stratosphere along two perspectives: the solar cycle's effect on the polar stratospheric temperature, possibly obscured by eQBO; the QBO's effect on the same temperature, possibly obscured by solar max.
+The above paragraphs provide a brief review of the perturbations to the polar stratosphere along two perspectives: the solar cycle's effect on the polar stratospheric temperature, possibly obscured by the eQBO, and the QBO's effect on the same temperature, possibly obscured by the solar maximum.
 The combined perturbation of SC-max/eQBO is yet to be clarified.
 We will show that the problem is related to the identification of a reference state.
-The picture becomes much clearer and the results more statistically significant when "warming" is defined as relative to an unperturbed or a leastperturbed state.
-In our data analysis, we shall first consider all these effects simultaneously without prejudice.
-In a four-group analysis of SC-min/wQBO, SC-min/eQBO, SC-max/wQBO and SCmax/eQBO, we will identify the first state as being a least-perturbed (cold pole) state which is statistically distinct from the rest, and the other states as providing similar warming perturbations to this least perturbed state.
-This is consistent with Figure 14 of Gray et al. (2004), which visually shows less variability in the North polar temperature during SC-min/wQBO.
+The picture becomes much clearer and the results more statistically significant when "warming" is defined as relative to an unperturbed or a least-perturbed state.
+In our data analysis, we shall first consider all of these effects simultaneously without prejudice.
+In a four-group analysis of SC-min/ wQBO, SC-min/eQBO, SC-max/wQBO, and SC-max/ eQBO we will identify the first state as being a leastperturbed (cold pole) state that is statistically distinct from the rest, and the other states as providing similar warming perturbations to this least-perturbed state.
+This is consistent with Fig. 14 of Gray et al. (2004), which visually shows less variability in the North Polar temperature during the SC-min/wQBO.
 We now provide a rigorous statistical confirmation.
-We will then consider separately the effects of solar cycle and QBO perturbations, and show that the spatial pattern of both perturbations is similar to the meridional structure one would expect from SSWs.
+We will then consider separately the effects of the solar cycle and QBO perturbations, and show that the spatial pattern of both perturbations is similar to the meridional structure that one would expect from SSWs.
 We hope that our observational analysis can provide the circumstantial evidence of SSW being the dynamical amplifier for the solar cycle signal in the polar stratosphere.
 We further obtain a statistically significant result that the combined SC-max/eQBO perturbation warms the polar vortex relative to the least-perturbed state.
-There is no reversal of either SC-induced or QBO-induced warming when viewed in this way.
+There is no reversal of either SC-induced or OBO-induced warming when viewed in this way.

 In this work, we emphasize rigorous (conservative) statistical tests of our results.
-Although a confidence level as low as 75% has sometimes been adopted as significant in solar cycle research, we shall use the higher threshold of 95% confidence level for statistically significance.
+Although a confidence level as low as 75% has sometimes been adopted as significant in solar cycle research, we shall use the higher threshold of the 95% confidence level for statistical significance.
 We call a result "barely significant" if the confidence level falls between 90% and 95%.
 The result is deemed "statistically not significant" if the confidence level falls below 90%.